otingre/Reward-Points-Calculation-System/README.md

 # Reward-Points-Calculation-System
-Created a reward points system to calculate Reward points on montly basis depending upon the amount spend through credit card
+Created a Reward Point System to calculate reward points on montly basis depending upon the amount spent through a credit card.